Flag of Italy: Chromatic definition

-The need to precisely define the colours was born from an event that happened at the Justus Lipsius building, seat of the Council of the European Union, of the European Council and of their Secretariat, when an Italian MEP, in 2002, noticed that the colours of the Italian flag were unrecognizable with red, for example, which had a shade that turned towards orange.
+The need to precisely define the colours was born from an event that happened at the Justus Lipsius building, seat of the Council of the European Union, of the European Council and of their Secretariat, when an Italian MEP, in 2002, noticed that the colours of the Italian flag were unrecognisable with red, for example, which had a shade that turned towards orange.
 For this reason the government, following the report of this MEP, decided to specifically define the colours of the Italian national flag.

 The shades of green, white and red were first specified by these official documents: